jlui1103/Instantutor-Onboarding/express-practice/README.md

 * .withMessage which lets you define a custom message for the errors up to that point
 * .bail that will not let the following checks run if any of the previous have failed
 * .custom which allows you to make a custom check

+### Mongodb and Mongoose

+To get some background on what mongodb is watch up to 4:00 of [this](https://www.youtube.com/watch?v=2QQGWYe7IDU) video.
+If you would like to further understand mongodb and how to set it up as well as the compass client and command line access you may watch the rest of the video as well.
+Only the background is required to make basic contributions to Instantutor but if you would like to change the set up or migrate from atlas to a local db for example it is recommended you watch the full video.

+Next up is mongoose which is what is called an object relational for Mongodb in Node.js.
+This means it allows you to interact with mongodb using mongodb commands and queries and such in Node.js directly.
+The two most relavant parts of it's API are the schema constructor and model methods.

+An example of the use of the schema constructor can be seen in [this](https://github.com/Instantutor/Instantutor/blob/main/server/models/Post.js) schema in the main repository.
+Essentially the schema has the structure of the BSON objects with options to denote wether a particular part of the schema is required and what a default value is for example.
+Some additional documentation on schema options can be found [here](https://mongoosejs.com/docs/api/schematypeoptions.html).

+Model methods are generally used in the API routes as the allow you to perform all the CRUD options with methods like find, delete, update, create as well as methods that are a mix or have special properties like findOne, findByIdandDelete or findOneandUpdate.
+Documentation on these different methods can be found [here](https://mongoosejs.com/docs/api.html#Model).
+Additionally many of these methods allow you to use mongo queries for which further information can be found [here](https://www.mongodb.com/docs/manual/tutorial/query-documents/)